Connaught Aerated Water Co (安樂汽水)

 In 1955, the firm was producing 6000 dozens bottles of aerated water daily during the peak summer season with the smaller size representing 80% of output and larger size 20% and orange juice represented 75% despite of the large variety of soda it offered.
 While some of the glass bottles were recycled, the firm still needed to order 70000 dozens new bottles every year to keep up with demand, requiring large working capital.
 (TKP, 1955-12-28)

 In the late 1950s, the aerated water market in HK became very competitive with the entry of many foreign brands such as Pepsi, Green Spot, Bireley’s, Seven-Up and Cosmos (see articles) and by 1962, Connaught was no longer in business (FEER).
 Lui Sing-yu died in 1965 at the age of 87 and his sons include Lui Kwai-wing (呂桂榮), a solicitor with the firm of Lo & Lo who was appointed Justice of the Peace in 1965 and Dr. Lui Kwai-to (呂桂滔), anti-tuberculosis expert who received his MBBS from HKU in 1940 and received additional training in the UK and the US.
 While the Au family had phased out of the aerated water business, Au Siu-cho’s son Au Kwong-wai (區廣惠) remained a key player in the HK food & beverage industry as the sales manager the wine & spirits department of Gibb, Livingston & Co and made a fortune distributing the Courvoisier cognac (Le Cognac de Napoleon) in HK.
-He served as vice chairman of the Tung Wah Group of Hospitals in the early 1970s.
+He was also a director of Vitasoy and served as vice chairman of the Tung Wah Group of Hospitals in the early 1970s.

 Left: article about the $50000 burglary at Connaught Aerated Water in 1950 (KSDN, 1950-2-1); middle: Connaught cream soda ad in 1958 (TKP, 1958-9-16); right: last generation of Connaught bottle in the early 1960s (Hkbeveragecollect.com)